prakhar-161/prakhar-161/README.md

 - 🔭 I’m currently working on React projects
-- 🌱 I’m currently learning DSA and Data analytics
+- 🌱 I’m currently learning DSA and Data science
 - 👯 I’m looking to collaborate on MERN Projects
 - 💬 Ask me about Web Dev, I am happy to help :)
 - ⭐ I have a keen interest in studying about finance topics.